CurrencyCloud/currencycloud-java/README.md

 [![Build Status](https://travis-ci.org/CurrencyCloud/currencycloud-java.png?branch=master)](https://travis-ci.org/CurrencyCloud/currencycloud-java)

-# Currency Cloud API v2 Java client
+# Currencycloud API v2 Java client

 ## Version: 0.7.2

-This is the official Java SDK for the Currency Cloud API.
-Additional documentation for each API endpoint can be found at [connect.currencycloud.com][docs].
+This is the official Java SDK for the Currencycloud API.
+Additional documentation for each API endpoint can be found at [developer.currencycloud.com][docs].

 If you have any queries or you require support, please contact our sales team at sales@currencycloud.com.
 Please quote your login id in any correspondence as this makes it far simpler for us to locate your account and give you the support you need.